marshineer/Hockey-Analytics/README.md

 In-Game Win Probability: Evaluates the probability a team will win a particular game given the current game state (score, time, etc...).
 The first version of the model is simply based on historical outcomes.
 Later, team strengths will be included as inputs to improve performance.
 Used to determine whether individual players normally impact the game during important moments, or contribute to scoring opportunities when the outcome of the game is no longer in question.

 Expected goals (xG): Evaluates the offensive contributions of a player or team by aggregating the number and effectiveness of scoring opportunities they create.
 Shots are approximately 15 times more common than goals (i.e. "scoring events").
-Therefore, using shots to measure player or team contributions provides many more data points for training the player impact model.
+Therefore, using all shots to measure player or team contributions provides many more data points to train the model.
 Expected goals are used to help determine the impact of a player on a game, both offensively (xG created) and defensively (xG allowed), or the strength/style of a team.

 Whether players or teams consistently outperform their expected goal totals is an indication of the individual player's or team's talent.
 Consistent differences between xG and actual goals also indicates that the model is not capturing all important information, and thus can be improved.
-However, understanding the characteristics of which teams and players consistently outperform their xG totals may lead to a better understanding of what makes an individual player or team successful.
+Similarly, understanding the characteristics of which teams and players consistently outperform their xG totals may lead to a better understanding of what makes an individual player or team successful.
 Expected goal models are commonly used throughout hockey analytics.
 Therefore, I can compare the effectiveness of my model against other existing models, and adopt the publicly available xG statistics, if necessary.

 Player impact: Evaluates the overall impact of a player on an individual game.
 This takes into account the player's average scoring/defensive contributions, as well as their tendency to contribute at important times.
 It is an open question in the analytics community what player attributes most strongly influence team success (i.e. winning games).
 Therefore, the player impact model is the key cog in this pipeline, and will likely evolve the most throughout the modelling process.